FAQ's for Adult Undergraduate and Graduate Students

 How do I participate in Commencement?

-By now, all candidates should have filled out an Application for Graduation form in the Registrar's office or downloaded the form from the Commencement web site.
-If you have not done so, please stop by the Registrar's office by March 20.
+By now, all candidates should have filled out an Application for Graduation form in the Registrar's office or downloaded the form from the Commencement website.
+If you have not done so, please stop by the Registrar's office by March 21.
 The information provided on the form will be used to order your diploma and for the Commencement program.

 When and where is Commencement?

-The Marist College 69th Commencement ceremony will be held on Friday, May 22.
+The Marist College 70th Commencement ceremony will be held on Friday, May 20.
 Weather permitting, the ceremony will be held outdoors on the Campus Green.
 Students, faculty, and staff will assemble for the procession at 5:15 p.m. on the Lowell Thomas Quad, between the Hancock and Dyson Centers.
 Students will need their line-up cards to participate in the ceremony.
 The procession is scheduled to begin promptly at 5:45 p.m.
-Candidates for bachelor's degrees will march together, led by their marshal, and will be called to the platform to receive their diploma covers in alphabetical order.
-Candidates for master's degrees will march together, led by their marshal, and will be called to receive their diploma covers by graduate program.
+Candidates for Bachelor's degrees will march together, led by their marshal, and will be called to the platform to receive their diploma covers in alphabetical order.
+Candidates for Master's degrees will march together, led by their marshal, and will be called to receive their diploma covers by graduate program.
 Line-up cards will be collected from students as they approach the platform.

 Who will correctly pronounce my name?

 Marist wants to make sure each name called on Commencement day is pronounced correctly.
-For this reason, names are all prerecorded by the Dean of each school.
+For this reason, names are all pre-recorded by the Dean of each school.
 Students may record their own names ahead of time so that the Deans may use those recordings as a reference.
-To record your name, log in to iLearn.
+To record your name, log into iLearn.
 Under your sites you will find a course named Commencement Name Recording.
 Follow the directions described in the assignment.
 You will need a computer with a built-in microphone.
 If you don’t have one of your own, stop by the Help Desk in Donnelly Hall or the Media Center in LT 208 for assistance.
-Act soon!
-The course will close April 20.
+The course will be open March 28 through April 15.